-Freshmen: The Honors College invites prospective MSU freshmen to be members on the basis of nationally standardized test scores and outstanding high school achievement.
-Honors College members are expected to pursue from the outset broader and more rigorous programs of study than other freshmen.
+Freshmen: The Honors College invites prospective Michigan State University freshmen to be members on the basis of nationally standardized test scores and outstanding high school achievement.
+Honors College members are expected from the outset to pursue broader and more rigorous programs of study than other freshmen.